microbiomedata/metaT/README.md

 ```

 ## Test
-To test the workflow, we have provided a small test dataset and a step by step guidance below:
+To test the workflow, we have provided a small test dataset and a step by step guidance.
+See `test_data` folder.